groboclown/fonzrecon/docs/rest-api.md

 Retrieves a map of all the site-wide settings.

-**Access**: Only viewable by administrators.
+**Access:** Only viewable by administrators.
 Bots cannot access it.

 **Query Parameters:** None.